FusionAuth/fusionauth-containers/README.md

 ## Credits
-- @ssirag Thank you for the feedback, bug reports and for PR #3 to enhance our docker-compose example.
+- [@ssirag](https://github.com/ssirag) Thank you for the feedback and bug reports.
+- [@minyangu](https://github.com/minyangu) Thank you for [PR #3](https://github.com/FusionAuth/fusionauth-containers/pull/3) to enhance our docker-compose example.
-- @nadilas Thank you for building out an example Kubernetes configuration via PR #6, this will be very valuable to many.
+- [János Veres](https://github.com/nadilas) Thank you for building out an example Kubernetes configuration via [PR #6](https://github.com/FusionAuth/fusionauth-containers/pull/6), this will be very valuable to many.
+- The FusionAuth team - couldn't have done it without you!

 ## Docker
----

 ### Docker Compose